edibotopic/edibotopic-website/content/blog/doing/2023-07-08-curtsy-rehearsed.md

 [Get Rosacea on BandCamp](https://curtsyrehearsed.bandcamp.com/album/rosacea)

 ## Indirection

+This is a collection of music I made under an alias when I stopped doing Curtsy Rehearsed.
+A lot of these songs were inspired by memories of growing up.
+There's a tribute to Lu Wilson in there too.
+The photo is of me hugging a cropped-out Aesop Rock at a concert when I was around 17.

 <div style="text-align: center;">
     <iframe style="border: 0; width: 350px; height: 350px;" src="https://bandcamp.com/EmbeddedPlayer/album=837162079/size=large/bgcol=ffffff/linkcol=0687f5/minimal=true/transparent=true/" seamless><a href="https://curtsyrehearsed.bandcamp.com/album/indirection">Indirection by Curtsy Rehearsed</a></iframe>